 - Regular sewing thread in a color that matches the fabric

 Load the design into your machine.
-This design measures 3.82” x 3.15” and fits into most 4x4 hoops.
+(The design shown measures 3.82” x 3.15” and fits into most 4x4 hoops.
+Please note that these instructions follow the stitch sequence pertaining to that design.
+If you are using a different design, your steps may be different from time to time.)

 Cut a piece of project fabric big enough to fit in the hoop.
 Cut a piece of wash-away stabilizer the same size.
 Layer the fabric over the stabilizer right side up and hoop both together.
 (This design is lightly digitized and has no little parts that need to line up so you do not have to worry about adhering the stabilizer to your project fabric.)
 Remember, when using wash-away stabilizer you need to make sure you begin with pre-shrunk fabric.